 The next Commonwealth Heads of Government Meeting (CHOGM) will take place in the UK in April 2018.
 CHOGM organisers are being asked to:

 - adopt the theme “A diverse and equal Commonwealth”

 - include lesbian, gay, bisexual, transgender and inter-sex (LGBTI) human rights on the main CHOGM agenda

 - invite openly LGBTI people from the Commonwealth to address the CHOGM leaders.

 The Commonwealth Heads of Government Meeting (CHOGM) has never in its entire six-decade history discussed LGBTI human rights.
 The time has come.

-Seven of these 40 countries impose life imprisonment for same-sex acts and there is the death penalty in parts of northern Nigeria, rural Pakistan and, soon, in Brunei.
+Seven of these 36 countries impose life imprisonment for same-sex acts and there is the death penalty in parts of northern Nigeria, rural Pakistan and, possibly, in Brunei.

 Hate crimes against LGBTI people often pass unchecked in most Commonwealth countries, with frequent mob violence.
 The vast majority of LGBTIs living in Commonwealth states have no legal protection against discrimination in employment, housing and the provision of goods and services.